mendix/hybrid-app-template/README.md

 # <a name="build-on-phonegap"></a>Build on PhoneGap

-With the PhoneGap Build service you can build your app in the cloud, even if you haven't installed the development environment for your target platform.
-This way you can target iOS without owning an Apple computer.
-You still need an Apple developer account, provisioning profile and signing key.
-See the [PhoneGap site](http://docs.phonegap.com/phonegap-build/signing/ios/) for more details.
+With the PhoneGap Build service you can build your Android apps in the cloud.

 To use the PhoneGap Build service you need to [register for an account](https://build.phonegap.com/plans) first.
 After that, you can build your app by uploading a PhoneGap Build package, which is just a